How To Handle Rejection Confidently And Move On

 Why rejection can hurt so much

 Rejection can come in many forms, ranging from relatively minor to more significant.
 For instance, rejection could include having a message ignored, being excluded from an event, being passed over for a promotion, or being shunned by family members.
-According to some researchers, rejection may be painful because it can activate the same areas of the brain that register physical pain.
+According to some researchers, rejection might be so painful because it may activate the same areas of the brain that register physical pain.

 On top of the physiological component, evolutionary aspects may also impact how rejection is experienced.
 For instance, some researchers note that given the crucial importance of establishing relationships for early humans, human beings developed adaptations to seek acceptance and “respond adaptively to threats of social rejection.”
-For early human ancestors, social rejection could pose a real threat to survival.
-For this reason, humans have evolved into social creatures, often dependent on others for well-being.
+For early human ancestors, social rejection could’ve posed a real threat to survival.
+Perhaps for this reason, humans have evolved into social creatures, often dependent on others for well-being.

 Tips for handling rejection and moving forward

-It can be understandable why moving forward after rejection can sometimes seem like an insurmountable task.
-However, there are healthy ways to put rejection in its place, learn from it, and move forward.
+Moving forward after rejection can sometimes seem like an insurmountable task.
+However, there are healthy ways that you may be able to learn from it and move forward.
 Consider the following tips.

 While the two are sometimes confused, there’s a difference between reflecting on a painful situation and ruminating on it.
 One of the key differences lies in the intention.
 For example, reflecting on a situation that made you believe you were rejected can be a productive process because it allows you to consider the specifics of why it caused those thoughts and learn what you can do differently to handle them better.